ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 1. Search queries must be executed against the new transparency log.
 2. Update queries must be executed against the new transparency log.
 3. The final tree size and root hash of the old transparency log is provided to users over a trustworthy channel.
-Label owners issue final Monitor queries to complete monitoring up to this point.
+Users issue their final Monitor queries to complete monitoring up to this point.
 Label owners initiate monitoring state for the new transparency log by processing an Update for the migrated versions of their labels and verifying that the migration was done correctly.